gearnode/erl-mlog/doc/handbook.md

     their utility is debatable.
   - SASL messages: they tend to be extremely verbose and their utility is debatable.
+  - `gen_server` reports, which are not actionable since they only log a pid and therefore do not allow to actually identify the process which failed.
 - `debug` only accept messages with a `debug` level and blocks all of them by default.
 The user can provide a list of additional filters with the `debug_filters` option.
 For example, to log all messages in a sub-domain of